Who doesn’t love good finger food? A pepperoni calzone is easy to make using frozen bread dough, and is sure to become a family favorite!

 - Preheat oven to 425º F.

 - Dust a cutting board with flour.
 Cut thawed Bridgford Ready Dough into 8 equal parts, rolling each into a small ball.
-Let dough sit at room temperature for 30 minutes until at room temperature.
+Let dough sit at room temperature for 30 minutes, until it reaches room temperature.
 This makes the dough easier to roll out.

 - Using a floured rolling pin, roll out each dough ball until you have a circle about 5" wide.